BinaryDefense/beacon-fronting/README.md

 Usage of beacon-fronting.exe:
   -backdomain string
-        the origin or backend domain (your real server hostname) (default "vs-update-server.azureedge.net") -frontdomain string
+        the origin or backend domain (your real server hostname) (default "vs-update-server.azureedge.net") -blanksni
+        include -blanksni to use a blank string as the TLS SNI field -frontdomain string
-        the domain you want to front (default "natick.research.microsoft.com") -jitter int
+        the domain you want to front (default "natick.research.microsoft.com") -frontsni
+        include -frontsni to use the fronted domain as the TLS SNI field -jitter int
         percent (0-99) of variation to randomize poll interval (default 10) -poll int